bgoonz/CSSNotes/README.md

 - `top: 40%;` and `left: 50%;`: These properties set the top and left distance of the element from its nearest positioned ancestor.
 The `top: 40%` is specifically chosen in this case due to a `clip-path` applied on the parent element, which visually reduces its height.

 - `transform: translate(-50%, -50%);`: This transformation is crucial for centering.
 It effectively shifts the element left and upwards by 50% of its own width and height, respectively.
 This adjustment is necessary because the `top` and `left` properties alone position the element based on its top-left corner, not its center.

+---

+### Animations:

+- Generally, there are two ways to animate in CSS, the `transition` property.
+- keyframes at rule (browsers are only optimized for animating opacity and transform property)
+  -  When other properties are animated, such as `width`, `height`, `margin`, `left/top/right/bottom` (in the context of positioning), etc., the browser may need to perform reflows and repaints.
+This is because changes in these properties can affect how elements are laid out on the page, which can be a more resource-intensive process.